-The statutory child death notification form is the most important form in the child death review process.
+The statutory child death notification form is arguably the most important form in the child death review process.
 Not only does it notify CDOP of the child death, but when completed well, provides a comprehensive list of all the professionals who cared for the child during their life (or mother in pregnancy) and immediately after their death.
-This enables the co-ordinator to carry out the rest of the process, without it, gathering information is very challenging.
+This enables the coordinator to carry out the rest of the process and gather information for review.

 To submit a notification for a Derbyshire child death click on: https://www.ecdop.co.uk/Derbyshire/Live/Public.

-You do not need an eCDOP log in to submit a child death notification.
+You do not need an eCDOP log in to submit a child death notification and professional can submit one.

 For guidance: Notification guidance for CDR professionals | National Child Mortality Database (ncmd.info)